ahubers/CSC341/syllabus.md

 ## Final Letter Grades

 Let `n` be your final weighted average as determined by the table above.
-Your final letter grade is determined by the row below with the highest `p` such that `n ≥ p`, rounding up.
+Your final letter grade is determined by the row below with the greatest `p` such that `n ≥ p`, rounding up.
+(Exercise for the class: what is the term for such a `p`?)

 | Letter Grade |  `p`  |
 |--------------|-----|